 - Listen right here on the blog.
 Click through to the site and click the little play button underneath the image on this post.

 - Listen on your smartphone, iPad or iPod Touch.
 Find the podcast in iTunes and on Stitcher.

 - Subscribe to get updates.
-If you’d like to get FREE access to the Read-Aloud Revival Jumpstart Challenge or receive an email whenever a new episode is ready, just pop your email into this page.
+If you’d like to get FREE access to the Read-Aloud Revival Jumpstart Challenge or receive an email whenever a new episode is ready, click “Join the Revival” on this page.

 Episode 2 Show Notes:

 Links to everything Adam and I talked about during today’s show:

 - Teaching the Classics by Adam & Missy Andrews

 - Online classes at the Center for Lit

 - Adam’s convention talks, available for free at Center for Lit